-As a Company, we are firmly committed to providing a workplace that is free from acts of violence or threats of violence.
-In keeping with this commitment, we have established a strict policy against workplace violence in our Workplace Conduct Policy that prohibits any employee from threatening or committing any act of violence in the workplace while on duty, while on company-related business, or while operating any vehicle or equipment owned or leased by the Company.
+As a Company, we are firmly committed to providing a workplace that is free from acts of violence or perceived threats of violence.
+The Company is also committed to promptly addressing employee conduct, both on- and off-duty, that has the potential to jeopardize the safety of the workplace.
+In keeping with these commitments, we have established a strict policy against workplace violence in our Workplace Conduct Policy that prohibits any employee from threatening or committing any act of violence in the workplace, while on company-related business, or while operating any vehicle or equipment owned or leased by the Company.

 In order to achieve this goal, we must enlist the support of all employees.
 Compliance with this policy and the Company's commitment to a "zero tolerance" policy with respect to workplace violence is every employee's responsibility.
-Employees are expected to exercise good judgement and inform management if any employee or non-employee on premises exhibits behavior that could be a sign of a potentially dangerous situation.
+Employees are expected to exercise good judgement and inform management if any employee or non-employee on or off premises exhibits behavior that could be a sign of a potentially dangerous situation.